Need some advice or support?

 At the moment there are no industry minimum rates of pay for freelancers.

-MEAA can help review your contract for unfair provisions and agitate for changes on your behalf.
+MEAA can help review your contract for unfair provisions, give you advice, and agitate for changes on your behalf.

 Download our standard freelance commissioning terms for a model contract template for freelance journalists.